lucee/lucee-docs/docs/04.guides/06.extensions/12.extensions-couchdb/page.md

 The Lucee Server CouchDB Cache Provider Extension allows you to use CouchDB as a key/value cache for your Objects (components), Templates, Queries and Resources (such as files etc).

-CouchDB is is a free and open source document-oriented database written in the Erlang programming language.
+CouchDB is a free and open source document-oriented database written in the Erlang programming language.
 You can find out more information either download or setup your own database at CouchOne.

 ### Installation ###